AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/venn.md

  ![Venn visualization that includes three filters.](assets/venn.png)

-You can then hover over the filters to gain more insight into percentages, etc.
+You can hover over the filters to gain more insight into percentages, etc.

 <!--